 For a standard loaf of bread, the perfect Dutch size is a Dutch oven between 5 and 7.5 quarts.

 Dutch ovens produce steam from the moisture in the dough so further “rising” takes place before the outside of the bread is sealed.
 Then goes onto crisp up to become crunchy bread.

-This article explains in detail with 7 Dutch ovens that makes the best homemade bread.
+This article explains in detail 7 Dutch ovens that make the best homemade bread.

 This page will tell you all you need to know about Dutch oven and bread.

 A 4-pound whole chicken will fit into a 4-quart Dutch oven snugly.
 There will not be much room for anything else.